 On desktop, headers use a page-theme medium divider below the header.
 For example, if your header is lightest theme and your page is light theme, use a light theme medium divider to separate the header from the page.
 On mobile web, headers use a page-theme small divider.

-Your header can have either branding or a home icon (in the form of an action button) on the left side of the header.
+Your header can have either branding or a home icon (in the form of an

-If your header needs to show the document name, or have a control for switching between multiple documents, use either plain text or a quiet picker with an icon.
+If your header needs to show the document name, or have a control for switching between multiple documents, use either plain text or a

-If there is a top level action that applies to any page in your product, you can put one button in your header between search and actions.
-Because the placement and persistence of the button gives it extra visibility, we recommend using a primary button here, though a CTA button is permissible.
+If there is a top level action that applies to any page in your product, you can put one

 User settings including avatar preview, language settings, location, and the ability to sign up or sign in should be included under the avatar.